OptimoJoe/Optizelle/src/cmake/DragNDrop/ReadMe.txt

         /Library/LaunchAgents/

-    which enables Optiezlle for all users.
+    which enables Optizelle for all users.
 Then, reboot the computer.
 Note, by default, the folder ~/Library is hidden inside of Finder.
 To access it, use the menu option Go->Go to Folder..., type ~/Library, and then click the Go button.